SansGuidon/bookmarks/OHSHIT.md

 * Always double check the text of your commit message, before, during, and after pushing it.
 * Always double check the diff of your commit, before the commit, and after pushing it, that way you make sure you didn't cause a mess for later.

+# Health & wellness
+* Sleep enough (8 hours is good for me, below that I'll ruin my day).

 # Writing and Communication
 * Always double check your texts via grammer checking tool before sending important communication.
 * Always double check the message you are answering to, before making conclusions or reacting in a hurry.